 While the Goldcliff Project has merit as a gold exploration property, the Company has elected to focus its efforts on the flagship Goliath Property.
 As such, the Company has continued to let Goldcliff claims lapse as they come due for renewal.
-Of the original claim area, only four separate claims remain and are due to expire in 2016.
-To reflect this, as of December 31, 2015, the Company has taken a full impairment for the Goldcliff Property as part of the Company's assets.
+There are no claims remaining.
+To reflect this, as of December 31, 2015, the Company has taken a full impairment for the Goldcliff Property as part of the Company's assets, as at December 31, 2016.